Birth Certificate Frequently Asked Questions (FAQS)

 Is a raised (embossed) seal required to make a birth certificate official?

 To meet today’s legal requirements for birth certificates, the birth certificate must contain a raised (embossed) seal.
-Many birth certificates issues prior to 1975 did not contain a raised seal and are no longer accepted for legal purposes.
+Many birth certificates issued prior to 1975 did not contain a raised seal and are no longer accepted for legal purposes.
 To obtain a birth certificate with a raised seal, complete an Application for a Birth Certificate.

 Hospital commemorative birth certificates or birth registration notices issued by the Division of Vital Records are not birth certificates and are not acceptable for legal or governmental purposes.